-The gamma-inverse Weibull (GIW) distribution which includes inverse Weibull, inverse exponential, gamma-inverse exponential, gamma inverse Rayleigh, inverse Rayleigh, gamma Fréchet and Fréchet distributions as special cases is proposed and studied.
+The gamma-inverse Weibull (GIW) distribution which includes inverse Weibull, inverse exponential, gamma-inverse exponential, gammainverse Rayleigh, inverse Rayleigh, gamma-Fréchet and Fréchet distributions as special cases is proposed and studied.
 This new distribution might be useful for failure time data analysis.
-Some mathematical properties of the new distribution including moments, distribution of the order statistics, Shannon and Rényi entropies are presented.
-Maximum likelihood estimation technique is used to estimate the model parameters and applications to real data sets to illustrate its usefulness are presented.
+Some mathematical properties of the new distribution including moments, mean deviations, Bonferroni and Lorenz curves, Shannon and Rényi entropies are presented.
+Maximum likelihood estimation technique is used to estimate the parameters and applications to real data sets are given to illustrate the usefulness of this new class of distributions.

-Mathematics Subject Classifications: 62E99; 60E05

-Keywords: Gamma distribution, Inverse Weibull distribution, Maximum likelihood estimation.
+Mathematics Subject Classification: 62E99; 60E05 Keywords: Gamma distribution; Inverse Weibull distribution; Maximum likelihood estimation